Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during the first Omicron wave of the COVID-19 pandemic: Methods

 We did this by solving the following optimisation problem for $\epsilon$:

 where $N_{i,l}$ is the population of ethnic group $i$ living in geographic region $l$.
-Then, for this value of epsilon, we estimated $\boldsymbol{a}$ by fitting the model to the attack rate data in the same way as described previously.
+Then, for this value of epsilon, we chose the values of $\boldsymbol{a}$ for which the model matched with the target attack rates in the same way as described previously.
 This iterative process was repeated until the absolute difference between successive values of $\epsilon$ was less than $10^{-6}$.